Majd al-Krum: Local government

 Majd al-Krum was declared a local council in 1963 or 1964.
 The first mayor of Majd al-Krum was local leader Ali al-Mansur.
 Members of the council are elected and the council is responsible for basic municipal services, although local planning has remained in the jurisdiction of the Central Galilee Local Planning Committee appointed by the central government of Israel.
 In 2003 Majd al-Krum and the nearby local councils of Deir al-Asad and Bi'ina merged to form the city of Shaghur.
 Shaghur was dissolved in 2009.

 Economy

+In the assessment of Haidar, writing in 1995, "[Economic] Development of Majd al-Krum was stifled by the expropriation of its resources, failure to allocate alternative resources, inadequate development of the infrastructure and basic services, and the legal constraints placed on industrial development."
+As a result, Majd al-Krum's income, goods and services were "almost absolute[ly]" derived from employment in the Jewish sector.
 Among the main sectors of Majd al-Krum's local economy were hill farming, cultivation of olives, spring and summer fruits, and vegetables, food processing and other factory industries, small workshops, and stone and marble quarrying.